 - Label items in your room in the target language.

 - Get out and experience the culture.

 While it can be easy to slip into the mindset of a tourist, you should focus on being a student of the culture instead.
 Being in a study abroad program can help reinforce this notion and provide you with additional motivation to learn more as you live in your new destination.
 Each new trip, site, experience, and even the next meal is an opportunity for you to practice your target language.

 Pro tip: refrain from using your native language as much as possible.
 This will get easier with time.

 You’ll never reach fluency if you don’t speak.
 That’s why it’s so important to expose yourself to your target language before you even arrive at your study abroad program.
-You’ll be better off if you view immersion as a series of endless opportunities to speak.
+You’ll be better off if you view language immersion as a series of endless opportunities to speak.